tahirmurata/portfolio/src/content/blog/1_wgo_a_simple_live_reloading_tool.md

   :: wgo -file .ts tsc 'assets/*.ts' --outfile assets/index.js
 ```

-There are many more features in wgo such as running commands in different directories, file and directory inclusion/exclusion, and exiting when the last command exits.
+There are many more features in wgo like running commands in different directories, file and directory inclusion/exclusion, and exiting when the last command exits.
 You can read the full documentation [here](https://github.com/bokwoon95/wgo/blob/main/README.md).

 ## Who is it for?